 - Feb 11: Emotional Intelligence: Using Self Perception and Self Awareness

-- March 11: Emotional Intelligence: Recognizing Interpersonal Skills and Empathy
+- March 11: Emotional Intelligence: Understanding Stress Management and Flexibility

 - April 15: Emotional Intelligence: Understanding Decision Making and Reality Testing (this webinar)

 - May 20: Emotional Intelligence: Recognizing Interpersonal Skills and Empathy

 - June 17: Emotional Intelligence: Learning more about Self Expression and Emotional Expression

 - Book Referenced: Emotional Intelligence by Daniel Goleman

 - Book: Working with Emotional Intelligence by Daniel Goleman